CoderGarm/spacebattle/data/event-notes.md

 ### Kersey's naval bases

+It is pretty recommended to scout the positions in beforehand - the intel data is obviously only an estimation.

 | Planet        |          System          | Goal Category |
 |:--------------|:------------------------:|:-------------:|
 | Naismith      |         Hilt 832         |       1       |